-“I have a gift for you…” and he pulled out a ring.
+“I have a gift for you…” and pulled out a ring.

-In a split second, my heart jumped into my throat, I re-named our children, re-invited our guests and seated them, confirmed the venue (difficult as I wish to elope), re-clocked the Maldive Islands as our honeymoon spot, my hair started to frizz and I started peeing all over the Bridgehead chair until he finished his sentence with “…it’s from (insert name of his niece, who shall here remain protected).
+In a split second, my heart jumped into my throat, I re-named our children, re-invited our guests and seated them, confirmed the venue (difficult as I wish to elope), re-clocked the Maldives as our honeymoon spot, my hair started to frizz and I nearly lost bladder control until he finished his sentence with “…it’s from (insert name of his niece, who shall here remain protected).
 She wanted to make sure I gave it to you.”

 It was a massive Cracker Jack gold band with emerald stone ring.

 Really quite proud of himself, he suggested “You should wear it.
-She’d love to know you wore it,” to which I responded with my own suggestion of “You should blow it out your ass”, only it sounded like a hysterical “OF COURSE!
+She’d love to know you wore it,” to which I responded with my own suggestion of “You should blow it out your ass”, only it sounded a hysterical “OF COURSE!
 IT’S SO PRETTY!
 I CAN’T WAIT!
 SHE’S SO SWEET!
-I CAN’T WAIT TO WEAR THIS FALSE GOLD RING THAT WILL TURN MY FINGER GREEN AND THAT A SECOND AGO I THOUGHT WAS REAL AND THAT YOU WERE PROPOSING AT BRIDGEHEAD AND NOW I AM TOTALLY AGAIN SOLID ON WHAT I WANT TO NAME THE CHILDREN, ANY TAKERS?!” wild-eyeing the queer/homosexual/gay (whichever you prefer) male couple next to us, imploring one of them to turn str8 and save me.
+I CAN’T WAIT TO WEAR THIS FALSE GOLD RING THAT WILL TURN MY FINGER GREEN AND THAT A SECOND AGO I THOUGHT WAS REAL AND THAT YOU WERE PROPOSING AT BRIDGEHEAD AND NOW I AM TOTALLY AGAIN SOLID ON WHAT I WANT TO NAME THE CHILDREN, ANY TAKERS?!” wild-eyeing the two men enamored with one another next to us, imploring one of them to turn str8 and save me.

 By the way, just so you know I am not a complete psychotic — before our break-up, he had spoken to my father and explained his intention with me was marriage.
 We had in fact named our children as a game because we are dumb and way to pave the road to relationship death, Kittens.